 Young Justice is a series that I have slowly but surely become a fan of because the series tells a unique story about the DC universe’s sidekicks of the main DC heroes and how they grow into heroes of their own.
-The original group consists of Batman's sidekick, Robin aka Dick Grayson, Green Arrow's sidekick Red arrow aka Roy Harper, and Flash's sidekick Kid Flash aka Wally West.
-But the great thing I like about the series is that it brings in so many more superheroes in addition to the classics and many of them have unique within their superhero duo.
-I also like this series because it takes important topics and translates in a way kids can understand like racism, prejudice, etc.
+The original group consists of Batman's sidekick, Robin, aka Dick Grayson; Green Arrow's sidekick Red Arrow, aka Roy Harper; and Flash's sidekick Kid Flash aka Wally West.
+But the great thing I like about the series is that it brings in so many more superheroes besides the classics, and many of them are unique within their superhero duo.
+I also like this series because it takes essential topics and translates them in a way kids can understand, like racism, prejudice, etc.

-The series starts at the Hall of Justice, where the Justice League main members are called away on an urgent mission thus leaving their sidekicks alone in the hall.
-However, another emergency comes up where the young sidekicks decide to take on the mission, which was to break into Cadmus and discover what their nefarious plans are.
-I really liked this part because it showed how the young heroes were tenacious in their roles, and would do things before asking for permission.
+The series starts at the Hall of Justice, where the Justice League's prominent members are called away on an urgent mission, thus leaving their sidekicks alone in the hall.
+However, another emergency comes up when the young sidekicks decide to take on the task, which is to break into Cadmus and discover what their nefarious plans are.
+I liked this part because it showed how the young heroes were tenacious in their roles and would do things before asking for permission.

 During this mission, a lot happens.
-For one, the sidekicks discover a young clone of Superman who originally acts as Cadmus's ultimate defense.
-However, the team was able to calm him down and gets him to think on his own.
-He tells them that his name is Connor and that he was meant to replace Superman if necessary.
-It is discovered however that the young clone does not possess all of Superman’s Kryptonian abilities just yet.
-I thought this scene was interesting because I've always been interested in cloning especially since you can see how the environment affects each one differently.
+For one, the sidekicks discover a young clone of Superman who initially acts as Cadmus's ultimate defense.
+However, the team was able to calm him down and get him to think on his own.
+He tells them his name is Connor and that he was meant to replace Superman if necessary.
+It is discovered, however, that the young clone does not possess all of Superman’s Kryptonian abilities just yet.
+I thought this scene was interesting because I've always been interested in cloning, especially since you can see how the environment affects each one differently.

-After these events happen, Superman is very displeased to discover that the secret government organization has cloned him, which I think was one of the more interesting hero duo dynamics we see since we see that most of the hero + sidekick duos get along much better.
-In contrast, I think the best duo in the show is Batman and Robin since I think their family relationship has a huge part to do with that.
+After these events happen, Superman is very displeased to discover that the secret government organization has cloned him, which I think was one of the more exciting hero duo dynamics we see since most of the hero + sidekick duos get along much better.
+In contrast, I think the best team in the show is Batman and Robin since their family relationship has a huge part to do with that.

-In the end, the young heroes' mentors are displeased that their sidekicks did not stay where they were placed, but their disobedience does reveal a new organization to the Justice league.
-Ultimately, I think their decision to deviate from their guidance was justified because of the important information that came out of it.
+In the end, the young heroes' mentors are displeased that their sidekicks did not stay where they were placed, but their disobedience does reveal a new organization to the Justice League.
+Ultimately, I think their decision to deviate from their guidance was justified because of the vital information that came out of it.
 This leads to the Justice League deciding to make a black ops team that will do missions that the Justice League does not have time to take care of themselves.
-As the season progresses, we meet more young heroes, which are at the tail end of the training with their mentors, so they begin to gain new members rapidly.
+As the season progresses, we meet more young heroes who are at the tail end of the training with their mentors, so they begin to gain new members rapidly.
 Incidentally, I think the animated series does a better job of folding in these new characters than the live-action films.
-Lastly, he organization that the young heroes discover is called The Light, which is an ironic name given that they prefer to work behind the scenes.
+Lastly, the organization that the young heroes discover is called The Light, an ironic name given that they prefer to work behind the scenes.